Unlock Inner Strength: Mental and Emotional

 Similarly, you cannot choose:

 The time of your death.
 That is where it will happen.
 Will it come naturally or unexpectedly?
 Science and medicine can extend life, but no one can escape death.
 It makes us realize how little control we really have over the grand scheme of things.
 So what do we have in our hands?
 While birth and death are not in our control, the journey of life between those two points is yours.
 You can choose: How you treat people.
 How you deal with challenges.
-How you build your character.
-How you take care of your mental and emotional well-being.
+How do you build your character?
+How do you take care of your mental and emotional well-being?
 You can determine that.

 This is where true freedom lies.
 You cannot control the beginning and the end, but you can control the quality of the middle.
 The problem begins when we forget this truth.